by Christine, Chapman Branch

 You may sign up for the September boxes now through Saturday, August 19.
 We have a limited number of boxes so if demand is too high we will randomly choose recipients for the September boxes.

 Where do I sign up?
 The teen page of the Library’s website has more information or you can click here for the Lit Loot information page/signup form.
 The signup form will ask you questions which will help us find a book that we hope you will like as well as pick out some fun treats and surprises for your box.

 Keep an eye on the Library’s social media for announcements about signups for the January and May boxes as well.

 by Stephanie C., Main Library

-On Saturday, August 13th, a gathering was held at The Main Library to celebrate the winners of The City Library's 2nd annual Teen Poetry Contest.
+Today, July 29th, library staff and community members will gather at the Marmalade Branch to celebrate the winners of The City Library's 3rd annual Teen Poetry Contest.

-The contest invites students entering grades 9-12 to submit a poem of 500 words or less.
-This year's theme was "Oceans of Possibilities."
+This year's contest invited students entering grades 9-12 to submit a poem of 500 words or less, inspired by the theme "All Together Now."

-Three awards were given in each category (9th/10th Grade and 11th/12th Grade), 1st, 2nd, and Honorable Mention.
+A panel of judges, including librarians and community members selected 1st Place, 2nd Place, and Honorable Mention winners in two categories: 9th/10th Grade and 11th/12th Grade.
 1st Place winners received a $100 prize, and 2nd Place winners received a $50 prize.